-The primary goal of our truck accident attorney is to achieve the best possible outcome for every client we represent.
-Our truck accident lawyers understand how devastating truck accidents can be, so we will work hard to pursue the full and fair compensation you deserve.
+The primary goal of our truck accident lawyer is to achieve the best possible outcome for every client we represent.
+Our legal team understands how devastating truck accidents can be, so we will work hard to pursue the total and fair compensation you deserve.
 Our legal firm has a proven track record of success in truck accident injury claims, and we have recovered millions of dollars in settlements and verdicts on behalf of our deserving clients.

-What Is Considered a Truck in Florida?
+What is Considered a Truck in Florida?

 The Federal Motor Carrier Safety Administration (FMCSA) defines a “truck” in 49 CFR §390.5.
 The statute states that a truck includes “any self-propelled commercial motor vehicle except a truck tractor, designed and/or used for the transportation of property.”
 The statute defines a truck tractor as “a self-propelled commercial motor vehicle designed and/or used primarily for drawing other vehicles.”